cwalter50/cwalter50.github.io/100DaysSwiftUI/Projects.md

 # 100 Days SwiftUI

 ### About
 I am working through a tutorial to teach myself SwiftUI.
-Here are the projects that I learning to make and make. https://www.hackingwithswift.com/100/swiftui
+Here are the projects that I learning to make. https://www.hackingwithswift.com/100/swiftui

+I completed the tutorial in June 2020.
+I really liked it, learned a lot, and was very impressed with the creativity, knowledge, and style of the tutorial.
+I will do 100 days of Swift in the future for sure.
+I bet I can find a lot that I can use in Mobile Apps Class.

 -[ProjectFiles](https://github.com/twostraws/HackingWithSwift): Here are the project files for 100 Days of SwiftUI.
 Make sure you click on SwiftUI.